biopragmatics/oquat/docs/invalids/prefix/doi.md

 ## `hao`: Hymenoptera Anatomy Ontology

-Identifiers for this prefix are given incorrectly correctly in `hao`.
+Identifiers for this prefix are given incorrectly in `hao`.
+See the [GitHub repository](https://github.com/hymao/hao).

 | external_xref                  |   usages_count | usages                                            |
 |--------------------------------|----------------|---------------------------------------------------|